jpasqua/JAWS/README.md

 - **Description**: A description that is useful to the user.
 For example, the location of the weather station like "Back Yard" or "Garden".
 - **Use Metric**: Determine whether to use metric or imperial units when sending values to Blynk or displaying values in the interface
-- **Attached Display?**: Select this if your device has an attached display.
-When selected, readings will be shown locally in addition to being sent to Blynk.
 - **Blynk API Key**: An API key established by the user when configuring the Blynk app.
 - **Temperature Correction**: A value (positive or negative) to add to the temperature sensor reading to calibrate it to a reading you've taken with a known correct device.
 Note that this is always in degrees celsius even if the values are to be displayed in imperial units.
 - **Humidity Correction**: A value (positive or negative) to add to the humidity sensor reading to calibrate it to a reading you've taken with a known correct device.